owlbarn/tutorial/book/signal/README.md

 ### Signal Convolution

+So far we have not used FFT to perform filtering yet.
-What we have done is called *convolution*.
+What we have seen in the previous section is called *convolution*.
 Formally it is mathematical operation on two functions that produces a third function expressing how the shape of one is modified by the other:

 $$f(t) * g(t) = \sum_{\tau=-\infty}{\infty}f(\tau)g(t-\tau)$$ {#eq:signal:01}